-HLI has adopted the operational control approach, and our inventory boundary includes all entities that HLI has operational control over or in which HLI has greater than or equal to 50% financial interest.
+HLI has adopted the operational control approach.
+Our inventory boundary includes all entities that HLI has operational control over or in which HLI has a 50% financial interest or greater.
 The operational boundaries of this inventory include the following entities: